MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0025-parameterscannotberemovedfromevents.md

 }
 ```

-In the newer version, the parameter i of the event has been removed.
-If a dependent extension subscribes to this event, this will lead to a compilation error similar to `The member referenced by event subscriber 'MyProcedure' parameter 'i' is not found.
+In the version 2.0, the parameter `i` of the event has been removed.
+If a dependent extension subscribed to this event and used `i`, this will lead to a compilation error similar to `The member referenced by event subscriber 'MyProcedure' parameter 'i' is not found.
 (AL0282)`.

 For example, the following extension compiles when depending on version 1.0, but fails to compile with version 2.0:
 ```